- What is a patent?

 Laboratory notebooks and other evidence of the invention process can be used to show who invented what, and when.
 This may be important evidence if anyone seeks to contest your ownership or inventorship, or if anyone seeks to pass off your invention as their own.

 A provisional patent application is a great way to start if you are a pre-revenue business just getting your project off the ground.
-Please contact us for a complimentary and confidential initial telephone appointment to learn more about how we can turn your ideas into assets.
+Contact us now for a complimentary and confidential initial telephone appointment to learn more about how we can turn your ideas into assets.

 - What's in a patent application?